A regression framework for studying relationships among attributes under network interference: Hate Speech on X: Additional Information

 \subsection{Data}

-For the application, we use posts of $N = $ 2,191 U.S.\ state legislators on the social media platform X collected by \citet{kim_attention_2022} in the six months leading up to and including the insurrection at the United States Capitol on January 6, 2021.
+For the application, we use posts of $N = $ 2,191 U.S.\ state legislators on the social media platform X collected by \citetsupp{kim_attention_2022} in the six months leading up to and including the insurrection at the United States Capitol on January 6, 2021.
 We restrict attention to active legislators, that is, legislators who posted during the aforementioned period and mentioned or reposted content from other active legislators.
 Since reposts do not necessarily reflect politicians' opinions, we exclude all reposts and non-unique posts that are direct copies of other users' messages to gather information on responses.
-Employing large language models of \citet{camacho-collados_tweetnlp_2022} pre-trained on these posts enables categorizing the 109,974 posts into those containing hate speech statements versus those that do not.
+Employing large language models of \citetsupp{camacho-collados_tweetnlp_2022} pre-trained on these posts enables categorizing the 109,974 posts into those containing hate speech statements versus those that do not.
 Accordingly, the binary attribute $Y_i$ equals 1 if the corresponding legislator sent at least one post classified as hate speech and 0 otherwise.
-The algorithm of \citet{camacho-collados_tweetnlp_2022} provides for each Tweet a continuous value between 0 and 1.
+The algorithm of \citetsupp{camacho-collados_tweetnlp_2022} provides for each Tweet a continuous value between 0 and 1.
 We classify the respective Tweet as using hate speech if its value is larger than 0.5.
 The attribute $x_{i,1} \in \{0, 1\}$ is 1 if legislator $i$ is a Republican and 0 otherwise.
 In addition, we incorporate information on each legislator's gender ($x_{i,2} = 1$ if legislator $i$ is female and $0$ otherwise), race ($x_{i,3} = 1$ if legislator is white and $0$ otherwise), and state ($x_{i,4}$).
 On the social media platform X, users have the ability to either mention or repost other users' posts.
 The resulting network, denoted as $\bZ$, is based on the mentions and reposts exchanged between January 6, 2020 and January 6, 2021: $Z_{i,j} = 1$ if legislator $i$ mentioned or reposted legislator $j$ in a post.
-To construct the neighborhoods $\mN_i$ of the legislators $i$, we respect the choices of the legislators: We take the set of followers of legislator $i$ as neighborhood $\mN_i$.
-This is reasonable, because users view primarily information from followers, which implies that users have chosen who can influence them.